 Pfeiffer Beach, Big Sur

 Boasting a strikingly rugged coastline and some of the state’s most stunning waterfalls, the sparsely populated region of Big Sur continues to retain its wild character.
-Its finest strand is Pfeiffer Beach, a white-sand, sometimes windy stretch that’s part of Pfeiffer Big Sur State Park and is dominated by a charismatic hump of rock whose colour varies from brown to red to orange in the changing light.
+Its finest strand is Pfeiffer Beach, a sometimes windy stretch that’s part of Pfeiffer Big Sur State Park, known for its purple sand, and dominated by a charismatic hump of rock whose colour varies from brown to red to orange in the changing light.
 The area makes for the perfect California beach vacation if you want to get off the beaten path.

 Refugio State Beach, Santa Barbara County